Podilsk: History

-Birzula was first mentioned in Turkish documents in 1772 as one of the settlements of the Dubossar raya.
+Birzula was first mentioned in Ottoman documents in 1772 as one of the settlements of the Dubossar raya.
 The Russian-Italian physicist Gleb Wataghin was born in Birzula in 1899.

 The city is known as the place where Soviet military leader Grigori Kotovsky was buried in a mausoleum.
 In 1935, the city was renamed Kotovsk after him; formerly the settlement bore the name Birzula.
 The mausoleum was later destroyed during the Romanian occupation of Transnistria.
 The monument was (again) dismantled in June 2017 to comply with decommunization laws.

-A Vladimir Lenin statue in Kotovsk was pushed off its pedestal and broken into several pieces on December 9, 2013.
-On 21 May, 2016, Verkhovna Rada adopted decision to rename Kotovsk to Podilsk and Kotovsk Raion to Podilsk Raion according to the laws prohibiting names of Communist origin.
+A Vladimir Lenin statue in Kotovsk was pushed off its pedestal and broken into several pieces on 9 December 2013.
+On 21 May 2016, Verkhovna Rada adopted decision to rename Kotovsk to Podilsk and Kotovsk Raion to Podilsk Raion according to the laws prohibiting names of Communist origin.

 Until 18 July 2020, Podilsk was incorporated as a city of oblast significance and served as the administrative center of Podilsk Raion though it did not belong to the raion.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven, the city of Podilsk was merged into Podilsk Raion.

+Demographics

+According to the 2001 Ukrainian census, Podilsk had a population of 40,664 inhabitants.
+Ethnic Ukrainians account for over 80% of the population, 10% refer to themselves as Russians, and 5% are Moldovans.
+The exact distribution of the population by ethnicity was:

+Native language composition according to the 2001 Ukrainian census:

 Transportation

-The city has a major railway station and depot on the Odesa—Zhmerynka line (a stretch of the Razdelnaya—Poberezhye line).
+The city has a major railway station and depot on the Odesa—Zhmerynka line (a stretch of the Rozdilna—Poberezhzhia line).